 - Casino La Hispaniola is located in the Hispaniola Hotel & Casino in Santo Domingo, the capital of the Dominican Republic.
 The Hispaniola Hotel & Casino owns the premises and holds the casino operating license, and attracts customers with its various nightlife activities.
 Under our operating agreement with the hotel, we retain all revenues from the casino operations and pay the hotel monthly rent.
 In addition, the operating contract, which expires in February 2026, requires us to make certain improvements to the casino at our expense, and to pay the hotel for certain administrative services it provides. - Other Casinos in the Dominican Republic.
-In addition to Casino La Hispaniola, we operate two additional casinos in the Dominican Republic, comprised of one additional casino in Santo Domingo and one additional casino in Santiago de los Caballeros, the Dominican Republic's second largest city.
+In addition to Casino La Hispaniola, we operate four additional casinos in the Dominican Republic, comprised of two additional casinos in Santo Domingo and two casinos in Santiago de los Caballeros (Grand Victoria and Grand Admiral), the Dominican Republic's second largest city.
 All of our casinos in the Dominican Republic operate under gaming licenses granted to the hotels in which they are located.
 While the terms of our operating leases at each hotel vary slightly, we generally rent the casino space directly from the hotels and retain all casino revenues.
-Our casinos in the Dominican Republic operate 420 slot machines and 57 gaming tables.
+Our five casinos in the Dominican Republic operate 580 slot machines and 74 gaming tables.